-Carroll Gardens Neighborhood Review - Brooklyn Moving Guide
+Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

-Although once considered part of Red Hook, the neighborhood began forming its own identity in the 1940s after the construction of the Brooklyn-Queens Expressway and the Gowanus Expressway.
+Although once considered part of Red Hook, the neighborhood began forming its identity in the 1940s after the construction of the Brooklyn-Queens Expressway and the Gowanus Expressway.

-Today, Carroll Gardens is predominately upper-middle class consisting of business professionals and elderly residents who have lived in the neighborhood for a long time.
+Today, Carroll Gardens is predominately upper-middle class, consisting of business professionals and elderly residents who have lived in the neighborhood for a long time.

 Fun Fact: Carroll Gardens was settled in the 19th century by Irish immigrants and named after Charles Carroll, an Irish immigrant who was the only Roman Catholic signer of the Declaration of Independence.